maoosi/prisma-appsync/docs/contributing.md

-# 🧬 Contributing
+# Contributions guide

 Thanks for your interest in contributing!
-Please make sure to take a moment and read through [Prisma-AppSync concept](/essentials/concept.html), as well as the following guide:
+Please make sure to take a moment and read through [Prisma-AppSync concept](quick-start/getting-started), as well as the following guide:

 ## 👉 Repository setup